 To generate a benchmark executable and run a load test with the help of the Java Framework, two source files are normally required:

-- · A Java class that implements the behavior of a virtual user - A Silk Performer test script that invokes Java method calls
+- A Java class, with the file extension . java.
+It implements the behavior of a virtual user. - A Silk Performer test script with the file extension .bdf.
+It invokes Java method calls.